pingcap/docs-cn/tiup/tiup-command-mirror.md

 - [genkey](/tiup/tiup-command-mirror-genkey.md): generates the private key file
 - [sign](/tiup/tiup-command-mirror-sign.md): signs a specific file using a private key file
-- init<!-- (/tiup/tiup-command-mirror-init.md) -->: initiates an empty mirror
+- [init](/tiup/tiup-command-mirror-init.md): initiates an empty mirror
 - [set](/tiup/tiup-command-mirror-set.md): sets the current mirror
 - [grant](/tiup/tiup-command-mirror-grant.md): grants a new component owner for the current mirror
 - [publish](/tiup/tiup-command-mirror-publish.md): publishes new components to the current mirror
 - [modify](/tiup/tiup-command-mirror-modify.md): modifies the attributes of the components in the current mirror
-- rotate<!-- (/tiup/tiup-command-mirror-rotate.md) -->: updates the root certificate in the current mirror
+- [rotate](/tiup/tiup-command-mirror-rotate.md): updates the root certificate in the current mirror
 - [clone](/tiup/tiup-command-mirror-clone.md): clones a new mirror from an existing one
 - [merge](/tiup/tiup-command-mirror-merge.md): merges mirrors